ashrithssreddy/zero-digital-footprint/docs/Browser.md

-# Browser
+# Browser Privacy and Security

 ## The Status Quo and the Problem

 The modern internet relies heavily on data collection, often at the expense of user privacy.
-Most mainstream browsers, such as Google Chrome and Safari, are designed to optimize user experience and provide fast, feature-rich browsing.
+Most mainstream browsers, such as Google [Chrome](https://www.google.com/chrome) and Safari, are designed to optimize user experience and provide fast, feature-rich browsing.
 However, they also enable extensive tracking, profiling, and data harvesting.
 This is achieved through cookies, fingerprinting, and third-party scripts embedded in websites.
 Despite their sleek interfaces and integration with ecosystems, these browsers contribute to a broader surveillance-based business model.

 ### Key Issues: